 If none of these restaurants strike your fancy, you can always pick up a snack in the resort gift shop, Wilderness Lodge Mercantile.
 This store is another staple of the Lodge’s lobby with a totem pole at the entrance featuring classic Disney characters.

-It appears they’ve added solid surface flooring, along with platform-style beds.
+It appears that solid surface flooring was added, along with platform-style beds.
 The guest baths look nice, and I think the geodes artwork looks good from the photos.

 A standard room at Wilderness Lodge comes with two queen beds and sleeps up to four adults.